 Making their appearance in the 1970’s, broadline foodservice distributors started the trend of providing a one-stop-shopping experience for not only restaurants, but schools, hospitals, hotels, etc. As a convenience-oriented nation we gravitate towards simplicity, and what can be easier than ordering everything you need from a single source.

 Chances are you’re already receiving your food and non-food items from a broadline distributor.
 The question then becomes do you have an exclusive agreement with your broadline supplier and if so, is this your most profitable path?

 Multiple broadband distributors, multiple benefits

-While it may be easier to focus what little spare time you have to a single supplier, the benefits of onboarding a second broadband distributor can provide a multitude of benefits.
+While it may be easier to focus what little spare time you have to a single restaurant supplier.
+The benefits of onboarding a second broadband distributor can provide a multitude of benefits.
 With profitability the key to keeping your doors open, you need to examine all routes to ensure you are getting the biggest bang for your buck.